neha014/Wildlife-Species-Identification-from-Camera-Trap-Images/README.md

     ```
 6. Run the application.
     ```python
-    streamlit run './scripts/app.py'
+    python -m streamlit run scripts/app.py

     ```

 ## Evaluation
-The performance of the model is evaluated by metrics such as Precision, Recal, and Mean Average Precision (mAP).
+The model’s performance is assessed using evaluation metrics including Precision, Recall, and Mean Average Precision.

 | Model   | Precision | Recall | F1-score | mAP@0.5 | mAP@0.5:0.95 |
 |---------|-----------|--------|----------|---------|--------------|
 | YOLOv8  |   0.944   |  0.915 |   0.93   |   0.95  |    0.804     |

-## Web App
-The trained model has been deployed on Hugging Face for practical use.
-- you can access the deployed [web app](https://huggingface.co/spaces/ldebele/animal_detection_app)

 ## Contributing
-Contributions to this project are welcome!
-If you have any suggestions, improvements, or bug fixes, feel free to open an issue or a pull request.
+Open for contributions and suggestions, if you have any improvements, or bug fixes, feel free to open an issue or a pull request.

 ## Author
 - `Neha M`